ExplainedRE/website/content/posts/flare-on 7 - Break/index.md

 MEMORY[0](&loc_804C3C4, v5);
 ```

-The first one is the address `0x804C3C4`which is located just a few instruction above the `call 0`, and the second argument is a local variable.
+The first one is the address `0x804C3C4` which is located just a few instructions above the `call 0`, and the second argument is a local variable.
 We can now understand that this is a loop!

 When the code gets to the dynamic call at `0x804C40C` it will loop around to the start of the basic block at `0x804C3C4` and this will happen 16 times, while the local variable `v5` will hold the loop counter (initialized to zero before the loop and incremented every iteration by *child1*).

-The next thing we'd better look at in `sub_804C369` and in `sub_804C217` (which it invokes) is the invocation of glibc functions, since we already know they don't function as usual.
+The next thing we'd better look at in `sub_804C369` and in `sub_804C217` (which it invokes) is the invocation of glibc functions since we already know they don't function as usual.
 There's a use in `chmod`, `pivot_root`, `mlockall` and `uname`.
 We'll do our thing again - calculate the magic value and locate the relevant code in `child1_main`:

 ```cpp
 if ( magic == 0xE8135594 )          // pivot_root